Azure/bicep/README.md

 ## Reference

 * [Complete language spec](./docs/spec/bicep.md)

-## Help & Support

 * [@BicepLang](https://twitter.com/BicepLang)

 ## Alternatives

 Because we are now treating the ARM Template as an IL, we expect and encourage other implementations of IL (ARM Template) generation.
-We'll keep a running list of alternatives for creating ARM templates that may fit your use case better more closely.
+We'll keep a running list of alternatives for creating ARM templates that may better fit your use case.

 * [Farmer](https://compositionalit.github.io/farmer/) - Generate ARM Templates using an F# DSL